Avery Nathan RICHARDSON v. STATE of Arkansas

 The judgment on the sentences is affirmed.

-PURTLE, DUDLEY and HOLLINGSWORTH, JJ., dissent.
+PURTLE, HOLLINGSWORTH and DUDLEY, JJ., dissent.

 Since the arrest was illegal and the detention was unreasonably long before appellant was allowed to appear before a judicial officer, I would suppress the evidence obtained pursuant to such arrest and detention.
 There is plenty of evidence from which a conviction may be legally obtained.
-To allow an arrestee to be detained for 56 days without a probable cause hearing is to utterly destroy Rule 8.1 and render the state and federal constitutions meaningless in respect to pretrial detention.
+To allow an arrestee to be detained for 56 days withоut a probable cause hearing is to utterly destroy Rule 8.1 and render the state and federal constitutions meaningless in respect to pretrial detention.
 I would reverse and remand.

 The state has not proven that appellant committed some new and intervening offense for which he could be validly arrested.
 Deputy Sheriff Ellenburg, who caused appellant to be arrested for public intoxication, testified as follows:

-Q. And he was at the Sheriff's Office because you had sent somebody, Deputy Rowe, I believe to pick him up, is that correct?
+sent somebody, Deputy Rowe, I believe to pick him up, is that correct?
+A. That‘s correct.

 Q. Can you describe Nathan‘s condition when he arrived at the Sheriff‘s Department?